 - Guide 1: How to Remove Milum Trojan from Windows.

-- Guide 2: Get rid of Milum Trojan from Mac OS X.
+- Guide 2: Get rid of Milum Trojan on Mac OS X.

-- Guide 3: Remove Milum Trojan from Google Chrome.
+- Guide 3: Remove Milum Trojan in Google Chrome.

 - Guide 4: Erase Milum Trojan from Mozilla Firefox.